-- 1. Student Medical Information Form: An up-to-date form with a parent/guardian signature must be completed prior to starting school.
+1. Student Medical Information Form: An up-to-date form with a parent/guardian signature must be completed prior to starting school.
 The instructions for completing the form electronically through RenWeb are provided before the school year begins.
 If a student is admitted after the beginning of the school year, a hard copy of the Student Medical Information Form is required to be completed and signed by a parent.
 This student medical information is referenced while the student is at school and may be copied for use on field trips and retreats.
 It is the parent's responsibility to keep the child's records current.
 The only way to make changes or additions to the form during the school year will be to contact the school nurse.
 All health information is considered confidential.
-It is shared on a need to know basis with EMS, administrators, counselors, teachers, certified athletic trainers or other staff member who is responsible for students during the school day. - GA Dept. of Public Health Certificate of Immunization Form 3231 marked complete for the student's grade level or with an expiration date greater than 30 days in the future or with a certificate showing medical exemption.
-A notarized affidavit for religious exemption is also acceptable. - 3.
+It is shared on a need to know basis with EMS, administrators, counselors, teachers, certified

+- athletic trainers or other staff members who are responsible for students during the school day. - 2.
+GA Dept. of Public Health Certificate of Immunization Form 3231 marked complete for the student's grade level or with an expiration date greater than 30 days in the future or with a certificate showing medical exemption is required for every student.
+Immunization forms from other states are not accepted and must be replaced with a Georgia form in the first 30 days of attendance.
+A notarized affidavit for religious exemption is also acceptable.
+All new entrants after June 2015 claiming religious exemption must present a notarized GA DPH Form 2208. - 3.
 GA Dept. of Public Health Certificate of Ear, Eye & Dental Form 3300